-reason, the named studies used measurements taken at overnight periods since N_2O concentration increases in the nocturnal boundary layer due to a decrease of the mixing layer height under stable atmospheric conditions.
-A major constraint of this approach is the fact that N_2O accumulation in the NBL hardly results in N_2O concentrations beyond 400 ppb, while at most of the night hours, maximum N_2O concentrations of 350 ppb could be observed.
-Furthermore, a stable NBL is only present if advantageous conditions regarding meteorology and topography are provided (Garratt, 1994); otherwise, no N_2O concentration increase may be observed, obviating Keeling plot analysis of the isotope signatures of soil N_2O .
-Therefore, in a recent study out of 30 days of measurements comprising close to 600 individual measurements, only 12 Keeling plot-derived source signatures could be retrieved (Ibraim et al., 2019).
+To determine the isotopic composition of $N_2O$ emitted from soils in-situ, previous studies have relied on Keeling plots (Wolf et al., 2015; Ibraim et al., 2019).
+This approach presumes mixing of the atmospheric background with soil air at a higher $N_2O$ concentration, and, thus, a change of $N_2O$ concentration.
+For this reason, the named studies used measurements taken at overnight periods since $N_2O$ concentration increases in the nocturnal boundary layer due to a decrease of the mixing layer height under stable atmospheric conditions.
+A major constraint of this approach is the fact that $N_2O$ accumulation in the NBL hardly results in $N_2O$ concentrations beyond 400 ppb, while at most of the night hours maximum $N_2O$ concentrations of 350 ppb could be observed.
+Furthermore, a stable NBL is only present if advantageous conditions regarding meteorology and topography are provided (Garratt, 1994), otherwise no N2O concentration increase may be observed, obviating Keeling plot analysis of the isotope signatures of soil N2O.
+Therefore, in a recent study out of 30 days of measurements comprising close to 600 measurements only 12 Keeling plot derived source signatures could be retrieved (Ibraim et al., 2019).

-Within the present study, for the first time a combined approach of automated flux chambers and TREX-QCLAS was achieved.
-Accumulating soil-emitted N_2O in the chamber headspaces allowed determination of N_2O isotopic composition even at day time.
-Obtained N_2O isotope δ values were lower by 4-9‰ compared to background N_2O isotope δ values, thus a factor of 10-20 higher than the analytical precision of TREX-QCLAS.
-Accordingly, with respect to instrumental sensitivity, the technique presented here is distinctly superior to previous approaches (Harris et al., 2017; Ibraim et al., 2019; Wolf et al., 2015), yielding clearly more precise and accurate N_2O source signatures.
-In addition, using flux chambers allowed allocating obtained N_2O source processes in space and time, which can be interpreted more closely with respect to soil characteristics (e.g., WFPS) and nutrient availability (NH_4^+, NO_3^-) .
+Within the present study, for the first time a combined approach of automated flux-chambers and TREX-QCLAS was achieved.
+Accumulating soil-emitted $N_2O$ in the chamber headspaces allowed determination of $N_2O$ isotopic composition even at day time.
+Obtained $N_2O$ isotope $\delta$ -values were lower by 4-9% compared to background $N_2O$ isotope $\delta$ -values, thus, a factor 10-20 higher than the analytical precision of TREX-QCLAS.
+Accordingly, with respect to instrumental sensitivity, the technique presented here is distinctly superior to previous approaches (Wolf et al., 2015; Harris et al., 2017; Ibraim et al., 2019), yielding clearly more precise and accurate $N_2O$ source signatures.
+In addition, using flux-chambers allowed allocating obtained $N_2O$ source processes in space and time, which can be interpreted more closely with respect to soil characteristics (e.g. WFPS) and nutrient availability ( $NH_4^+$ , $NO_3^-$ ).